-It was a beautiful fall evening in Mystic Falls Virginia.
+It was a beautiful fall evening in Fell's Church Virginia.
 The night was pleasantly crisp without being down right cold.
-Elena could smell burning leaves from front yards, happy laughter of children and the firm cautioning note of their parents, smoke from fire places as the house owners gathered around it for a night of tranquility and family.
+Elena could smell burning leaves from front yards, happy laughter of children and the firm cautioning note of parents, smoke from fire places as the house owners gathered around it for a night of tranquility.

-She was sure that she would not be meeting Stefan, he had left that morning on "Business" and when she had asked directly the natue of the "Busines" he gave her a look made him look grim and old.
+She was sure that she would not be meeting Stefan, he had left that morning on "Business" and when she had asked directly he gave her a look made him look grim and old.
 Elena had asked again after that, but she only got a kiss and "I love you" before he turned and left.

-Elena tried not to miss him, tried not to worry over what had upset him so much that he had to leave to put it out of her head, but failed miserably.
+Elena tried not to miss him, tried not to worry over what had upset him so much that he had to leave immeadetly.

-Elena tossed her hair and let out a sigh, enough, this night was for fun with friends, catching up and gossiping.
+Elena tossed her hair, enough, this night was for fun with friends, catching up and gossiping.
 She needed tonight.